Church of the Immaculate Conception

-Normally, the wedding rehearsal is scheduled the evening before the wedding at 5 PM, or 6 PM, if necessary.
+Normally, the wedding rehearsal is scheduled the evening before the wedding.
+The specific time will be set with the Wedding Coordinator in consultation with the Pastor.
 Those attending the rehearsal include the bride and groom, all members of the bridal party, the parents of the couple, and any readers or other active participants in the wedding ceremony.
 Promptness is appreciated and expected.
-Often times, there are other rehearsals or Church-related activities scheduled after the rehearsal.
-Please allow a minimum of 45 minutes for the rehearsal.
+Please allow 1 hour for the rehearsal.

 To adequately prepare for the celebration of the Sacrament of Marriage, Catholics are strongly encouraged to receive the Sacrament of Reconciliation prior to the time of the wedding.

 It is very important that the wedding rehearsal and celebration begin promptly at the designated time.
 Courtesy to your guests, and the Church’s minister requires that the celebration begin on time.